lab1092/blender-manual_ja/manual/textures/types/image.rst

 Fields
    Work with field images.
 Video frames consist of two different images (fields) that are merged.
-   This option ensures that when :guilabel:`Fields` are rendered, the correct field of the image is used in the correct field of the rendering.
+   This option ensures that when *Fields* are rendered, the correct field of the image is used in the correct field of the rendering.
-   :guilabel:`MIP Mapping` cannot be combined with :guilabel:`Fields`.
+   *MIP Mapping* cannot be combined with *Fields*.

    Upper First
       Order of video fields - upper field first.